swax/NAISYS/docs/006-erp-orders.md

 | OrderRun | closed    | (none)                        |
 | OrderRun | cancelled | (none)                        |

-Each action includes a `schema` URL (e.g., `/api/erp/schemas/UpdatePlanningOrder`) that the agent can fetch to get the JSON Schema for the request body.
+Each action includes a `schema` URL (e.g., `/api/erp/schemas/UpdateOrder`) that the agent can fetch to get the JSON Schema for the request body.
 Some actions include a `body` template with required fields pre-filled (e.g., a status transition action that requires `{ status: "archived" }`).

 ## API Endpoints

-### Planning Orders
+### Orders

 | Method | Path                           | Description                  |
 | ------ | ------------------------------ | ---------------------------- |